rockettheme/docs/Docs/grav/themes/notio/faq.md

 No. RocketLauncher will install both Grav and the demo sample content and images, so you will need a fresh Grav installation.

-I installed the Remnant RocketLauncher but the images are different with the demo site.
+I installed the Notio RocketLauncher but the images are different with the demo site.
 -----

 To avoid image license copyright issues, all sample content images shown in our demo site will be replaced with blank versions in the RocketLauncher version.